amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

   * __player models in hold-out__

-  I held out January 2017, which included some 100 contests, for model testing.
-Predicted versus true ownerships for each player observation are plotted below, with colors corresponding to athlete position, and where perfect predictions would lie on the line ```predicted ownership=true ownership```.
+  I held out contests from January 2017 for model testing.
+Predicted versus true ownerships for each ownership observation are plotted below, with colors corresponding to athlete position, and where perfect predictions would lie on the line ```predicted ownership=true ownership```.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.RandomForestRegressor.gpp.png)
-  Compare this with the null model, which guesses the player's mean ownership each observation:
+  Compare these predictions with the null model, which guesses the player's mean ownership each observation:
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.mean.gpp.png)

   * __bundled predictions of tournament means__

   Player models are doing great, but player models are hardly useful in a vacuum...
-  A relevant question to ask is: How well do market share predictions _taken together_ predict the market?
-An appropriate measure of 'market' is the contest's average fantasy score ```<S>```, given by:
+  A useful question to ask is: How well do market share predictions _taken together_ predict the market?
+The contest's average fantasy score ```<S>```,

         <S> = sum_K w_K*S_K,

-  where ```S_K``` and ```w_K``` are athlete scores and ownerships.
-Since ```<S>``` couples the ```{w}``` explicitly, it seems like a decent figure of merit*.
+  where ```S_K``` and ```w_K``` are athlete fantasy scores and ownerships, respectivey, since it couples the ```{w}``` explicitly, is an appropriate quantity for this purpose.
+In the limit that predicted minus true ```{w}``` goes to zero, all that's left to determine the contest mean fantasy score are the ```{S}```, which depend on NBA players alone.
 Below are predicted versus true contest means for unseen January 2017.
+Each point is a contest mean fantasy score computed from the collection of independent player ownership predictions belonging to that contest.
+Perfect contest mean predictions would lie on the line ```predicted < contest score > = true < contest score >```.

   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/field.Lasso.gpp.png)